What Is a Pikler Triangle? The Ultimate Wooden Toy for Gross Motor Skills

 Infants and toddlers are naturally driven to build their gross motor skills.
-They practice over and over again, pulling themselves up to a standing position, crawling onto and over low objects, teetering along furniture well before they have the balance needed to stand unsupported.
+Their need to become independent leads them to pull themselves up to a standing position.
+Then, they crawl onto and over low objects and teeter along furniture.
+This is all well before they have the balance needed to stand unsupported.

 What Is a Pikler Triangle?

-Babies who have been allowed to develop gross motor skills independently, using their own impulses to strengthen their core and build their muscles, develop an understanding of how their bodies move and what they can and cannot yet do.
+The Pikler triangle is a great toy for babies.
+Climbing triangles help babies develop gross motor skills independently.
+They use their own impulses to strengthen their core and build their muscles.
+As they do, babies and toddlers develop an understanding of how their bodies move and what they can and cannot yet do.

 Is the Pikler Triangle Safe?

-Giving babies the opportunity to independently build body awareness, strength, and coordination offers them skills that will help them know what is safe and what is too risky as they become more mobile.
-They learn about the limits of their bodies while they are still on the ground, when the consequences of failing (and falling) are small and virtually harmless.
+Giving babies the opportunity to independently build body awareness, strength, and coordination boosts the child's development.
+A Montessori climber offers them skills that will help them know what is safe and what is too risky as they become more mobile.
+They learn about the limits of their bodies.
+While using the Pikler triangle, the consequences of falling are small and virtually harmless.

-Keep in mind that hands-on helping of a child who cannot climb independently is actually making it riskier for the child.
+Parents should supervise their children to achieve the best Pikler triangle safety.
+However, keep in mind that intervening too much makes climbing walls and structures riskier.
 Your ‘help’ prevents them from learning the limits of their own body and can create expectations that you’ll ‘save’ them if they slip.
 They are more likely to take greater risks than if they have had the opportunity to learn their own limits.

 Introducing a Pikler Triangle